LimitlessUR/Real_Estate_nextjsAPI/README.md

 `React Real Estate App`

+This React Real Estate App allows our users to search and filter real estate data via the bayut API.
+Our users can choose to rent or buy and then use our filter feature to further customize their dream home searh.
 User will need API key:

-This React Real Estate App allows our user to search and filter real estate data via the bayut API.
-Our users can choose to rent or buy and then use our filter feature to further customize their dream home searh.

 API Link:

 https://rapidapi.com/apidojo/api/bayut?utm_source=youtube.com%2FJavaScriptMastery&utm_medium=DevRel&utm_campaign=DevRel